spinofsf/SDC-behavioral-cloning/README.md

 ### Training Set & Data Augmentation

 Data was captured from the simulator in training mode and augmented.
 Total data set includes
-1) three laps of center driving on the original track  2) two laps of driving in reverse and 3) one lap of recovery.
+1. three laps of center driving on the original track
+2. two laps of driving in reverse and
+3. one lap of recovery.

 Data collection is oen of the most important parts of this project.
-One of the experiments that was to capture the data while driving the car at the maximum speed which meant that the corners were not taken at the middle of the road, but closer to the edge like in the real world.
+One of the experiments that was done was to capture the data while driving the car at the maximum speed which meant that the corners were not taken at the middle of the road, but closer to the edges like in the real world.
 This results in the car behaving very similarly in autonomous mode as well.
 The car comes close to the edges while taking a turn but stays within lanes.

-While there is a lot of driving straight that results neutral steering angle, this data was still kept in the dataset without reducing it.
+While there is a lot of straight line driving in the training mode that results in neutral steering angle, this data was still kept in the dataset without reducing it.
 Since this seems to be a valid real world scenario (lot of straight driving as opposed to curves), effort was made to keep the training data as-is and generalize the model using other techniques instead (reverse driving, lr flip, dropout).

 Data was augmented in two ways
-1) Inculding images from both the left and right cameras in the data set.
-Steering angle correction was left and right cameras was kept at 0.2 degrees.
+1. Including images from both the left and right cameras in the data set.
+Steering angle correction was left and right cameras was kept at +/-0.2 degrees.
-2) Flipping each image along the vertical axis
+2. Flipping each image along the vertical axis

 ```python
     camera_adjust_angle = 0.2